The Best Rivers In Ontario For Trout And Steelhead

 Fishing on either fork of Duffins Creek can be good for migratory trout and resident trout.

-Duffins Creek is one of the bigger creeks and is about 20 to 30 feet wide near the mouth.
-Duffins Creek splits into two rivers, the East Duffins Creek, and the West Duffins Creek, and both are good to fish.
+Duffins Creek is one of the bigger creeks.
+Near the mouth, it is about 20 to 30 feet wide.
+Duffins Creek splits into two rivers, the East Duffins Creek and the West Duffins Creek, both of which are good for fishing.

 Duffins Creek has resident brook trout way up in the headwaters with some brown trout mixed in.

-Duffins Creek can be excellent fishing and the access is really good which is why I would consider it to be one of the best rivers in Ontario to fish.
-Duffins Creek can get good runs of steelhead and salmon and I have heard of the odd lake trout and Atlantic salmon being caught in this creek.
+Duffins Creek offers excellent fishing, and the access is really good, which is why I would consider it one of the best rivers in Ontario to fish.
+Duffins Creek can get good runs of steelhead and salmon, and I have heard of the odd lake trout and Atlantic salmon being caught in this creek.

 This is a pretty river that offers good fishing with an extended fall open season near the mouth.

-Fishing west Duffins Creek is accessible at Whitevale Park, from here you can access the Seaton trail which runs along a good stretch of the river.
-There’s a dam in the town of Whitevale that prevents migratory species but there are brook trout above the dam.
-Possible access to Seaton trail and the river is at Whites Rd further downstream of Whiteville.
+Fishing West Duffins Creek is accessible at Whitevale Park.
+From here, you can access the Seaton trail, which runs along a good stretch of the river.
+There’s a dam in the town of Whitevale that prevents migratory species from entering the river, but there are brook trout above the dam.
+Possible access to the Seaton trail and the river is at Whites Rd, further downstream of Whiteville.

-Good fishing access can also be found at the Pickering dog park and Seaton trail access off of Concession Road 3.
-There is also access at Brock Ridge Community Park off of Brock Street.
+Good fishing access is also available at the Pickering dog park and Seaton trail access off of Concession Road 3.
+Brock Ridge Community Park off of Brock Street also offers access.

 On the east fork of Duffins Creek, there is a long section of the Trans-Canada Trail in the lower section that will give you access or you can try at Devonside Park or from Greenwood Conservation Area.